 - Participation in adrenaline sports or activities,

-There aren’t any definitive “cures” for those suffering from Bipolar Disorder.
-However, there are a variety of different medications one may take as well as many different psychotherapeutic approaches which do seem to help people gain better control over their condition thereby allowing them to live an “normal” and productive life!
+There aren’t any definitive “cures” for those who have Bipolar Disorder.
+However, there are a variety of different medications one may take as well as many different psychotherapeutic approaches which do seem to help people gain better control over their condition thereby allowing them to live a “normal” and productive life!

 Which is why…

-In many cases, applicants who have been diagnosed with Bipolar Disorder will be able to qualify for coverage but after reviewing some of the symptoms of this disease, it’s easy to see why a life insurance company might hesitate to consider an individual who has been diagnosed with Bipolar Disorder a “Preferred” applicant.
+In many cases, applicants who have been diagnosed with Bipolar Disorder will be able to qualify for coverage.
+Still, after reviewing some of the symptoms of this disease, it’s easy to see why a life insurance company might hesitate to consider an individual who has been diagnosed with Bipolar Disorder as a “Preferred” applicant.

 Most Bipolar applicants who do end up being able to qualify for coverage will usually only be able to do so at a “high risk” classification, which will usually be determined based on an individuals prescription medication history, their medical records and the answers they give to the insurance underwriter at the time of their application.

 What kind of information will the insurance companies ask me or be interested in?

 Common questions you’ll likely be asked may include:

 - Where were you first diagnosed with Bipolar Disorder?

 - Who diagnosed your Bipolar Disorder?
 A general practitioner or a specialist?